DhruvDoshi/blog-page/_posts/2021-01-31- What-is-cryptocurrency-?.md

 ---
 layout: post
-title: What is cryptocurrency ?
+title: What is cryptocurrency?
-description: This blog empthatises on what the cryptocurrency means and how cryptocurrency is relevant in todays day and age.
+description: This blog emphasizes what cryptocurrency means and how cryptocurrency is relevant in today's day and age.
 summary: A cryptocurrency, crypto-currency, or crypto is a collection of binary data which is designed to work as a medium of exchange wherein individual coin ownership records are stored in a ledger which is a computerized database using strong cryptography to secure transaction records, to control the creation of additional coins, and to verify the transfer of coin ownership.
 tags: blockchain
 minute: 7